Plaintiffs and Defendants ... Making the Best of Your Day in Court

-Most small claims courts rely on temporary judges (sometimes called pro tem judges) to hear and decide small claims court cases.
-A temporary judge is an attorney who has been licensed for a minimum of ten years to practice law in California and who volunteers to assist the court by hearing certain kinds of cases.
+Most small claims courts rely on temporary judges (sometimes pro tem judges) to hear and decide small claims court cases.
+A temporary judge is an attorney who has been licensed for a minimum of 10 years to practice law in California and who volunteers to assist the court by hearing certain kinds of cases.
 The temporary judge is required to complete a training program for small claims court judges before hearing cases.

 If you’re given the option of a hearing by a temporary judge, you should consider several factors: